saeedghoorchian/NCC-Bandits/README.md

 ## Online Learning with Costly Features in Non-stationary Environments
-This repo contains experiments on Yahoo!
-Front Page Today Module User Click Log Dataset
+This repo contains experiments on the Nursery dataset (https://archive.ics.uci.edu/ml/datasets/nursery).